SMS, text messages, short message service - www.TextMeFree.com

 "Pop ups as you know come in all shapes and forms and these days most of them are loaded with ad- / spy- / mal- / hijack-ware.
 The other thing a lot of them do is harvest your mobile number (which is always used as part of the account verification process) and operate or cause to be operated quasi-legal/illegal premium rate 'services' on them, pushing reverse billed texts on people at £1.50 a go for, say, weekly ringtones which people weren't aware they subscribed for (sometimes its hidden in the small print, sometimes it isn't)."

-I have never had a problem with any free sms service listed on my site.
+I have never had a problem with any free sms service listed on my site, and where possible free sms services are tested before being listed – but that's not always possible if the services only operates in one country.

-My advice is to look for free sms services where you don't need to register, or - if these are not available - look carefully at the terms and conditions of the service you are about to register with.
+My advice is to look carefully at the terms and conditions of the service you are about to register with.

 Again, TextMeFree.com lets you know if anyone is having a problem with a free sms site.